jsguerra/reader-mono-repo/README.md

-# All in One Library Solution
+# A Library App Example
-A monorepo reparating the frontend from the backend for a library app.
-The backend sets up an Express app for API endpoints.
-The frontend is an Astro build that consumes and interacts with the API.
+A monorepo for a library app separated into backend and frontend apps.
+The backend setup is an Express app with API endpoints.
+The frontend is built using Astro to consume and interact with the backend API.

 ## Instructions
 To install the application